Data Handling

 | +1-5 seconds | Scan message queued | File remains in encrypted storage |

-| +5-20 seconds | Scan engines process the file | File read by virus and NSFW detection engines in isolated compute |
+| +5-20 seconds | Malware detection and content analysis run | File processed in isolated compute |

-| +15-30 seconds | Scan complete | Results stored in database; webhook delivered |
+| +15-30 seconds | Scan complete | Results stored in database; webhook delivered; file deleted |

-| +24 hours | Auto-deletion | File permanently removed via lifecycle policy |
+| +24 hours | Failsafe | S3 lifecycle policy as safety net for any files not already deleted |

 Encryption